fenago/deep-learning-for-nlp/Lab Guides/chapter_09/Lab_5.md

 Split into Tokens

-First, let’s load one document and look at the raw tokens split by white space.
+First, let's load one document and look at the raw tokens split by white space.
 We will use the load doc() function developed in the previous section.
 We can use the split() function to split the loaded document into tokens separated by white space.